WillBaumbach/PhpSQLBlog/README.md

 - Add resume
 - Add splash play screen to brick break

-# Fixed or Implements Changes
+# Fixed or Implemented Changes
 - Fix scrolling by making the sidebar always stationary.
     - FIXED: Changed the backgrounds so the navbar wouldn't get that "bouncing" effect on scrolling